Taking a timeout

 Understanding key pitfalls for investors and how to avoid them

-Meagan Dow, CFA, CFP®
+Meagan Dow, CFA®, CFP®

-Senior Area Analyst, Client Needs Research
+Senior Strategist, Client Needs Research

 Too often, our emotions can be the biggest barrier to our investment success.
 In these situations, it’s important to take a timeout and remember why you’re investing: your retirement, your child’s education, your legacy.
 A short-term market decline doesn’t change these long-term goals.
+You can learn more in our Webinar, "Investing and Emotions".

 Taking a timeout can help you avoid problematic emotional investment decisions.